The-Osint-Toolbox/Privacy-Infosec-Tools-Resources/README.md

 # Privacy-Infosec-Tools-Resources
 <p align="center">
       <img width="150" height="150" src="https://www.cqcore.uk/wp-content/uploads/2021/04/cropped-cropped-Capture-2.png">
     </p>You can find links to Privacy & OPSEC tools and resources.
-Many I use or have used however this does not consitute any endorsment or recommendation.</p>
+Many I use or have used however this does not constitute any endorsment or recommendation.</p>
 <br></br>
 <table>
      <tr>